Wollivan/SquadronLeader/README.md

 Thanks to Ben for teaching me that this move has a name, and thanks Josh for finding Split S so the rules can match real life!

+### Barrel Roll rule

+This rule rewards expertly skills pilots who can maneuver their plane into just the right place in the sky!

+- During the move phase, a player may declare they are executing a Barrel maneuver and spend 2 altitude tokens to move their plane to the left or right, using the two notches on the side of the straight maneuver template.
+- It costs 2 speed to perform a Barrel Roll.
+- Players cannot perform a Barrel roll and gain altitude in the same round.

+You can read more about the Barrel roll maneuver here:

+<a href="https://en.wikipedia.org/wiki/Barrel_roll" target="_blank" class="button">Barrel Roll Wiki</a>

+Here is an excerpt:

+"A barrel roll is an aerial maneuver in which an airplane makes a complete rotation on both its longitudinal and lateral axes, causing it to follow a helical path, approximately maintaining its original direction."

 ### Ace Pilots rule

 This rule rewards players for playing aggressively, which can be helpful if you find pilots often avoid the action.